Books by Dale Harris

 If Hannah Arendt observed at Eichmann’s trial that incomprehensible evil emerges out of the ordinary, everyday decisions we make, all the time, that we won’t do the right thing, Tom Hanks’s films, it seems, offers the other side of that argument; that world-shaping goodness emerges out of all the ordinary moments we decide that we will.

-Using Arendt’s language, we might say that the Tom Hanks filmography, taken as a whole, makes a case for the banality of goodness.
+Using Arendt’s language, we might say that Tom Hank's filmography, taken as a whole, makes a case for the banality of goodness.
 Because after Forrest Gump, this theme becomes a bit of a central preoccupation in Hanks’s movies—the World War II sergeant who does his duty faithfully in Saving Private Ryan— the prison warden who treats an accused sex-offender kindly, in The Green Mile—the politician who decides to give up his life of philandering and take up the cause of the oppressed in Charlie Wilson’s War.
 There’s also Ben Bradlee’s intractable commitment to reporting the truth in The Post, and James Donovan’s determination to give a Soviet a fair trail, despite the cost to his reputation, in Bridge of Spies.
 And don’t get me started on Mr. Rogers.

 This is a Christian assessment of Tom Hanks’s movies, of course, so, having pointed out the “banality of goodness” that his work often illustrates, let me simply recall that Jesus himself taught something very similar—that the least would turn out, in the final analysis, to be the greatest, and the those who were faithful in the small things would be faithful in the big.
-Perhaps, among other things, our Lord had in mind the truth about the banality of goodness—that it thrived, actually, in the small, the mundane, the ordinary—when he said this.
+Perhaps, among other things, our Lord had in mind the truth about the banality of goodness—that goodness thrived, actually, in the small, the mundane, the ordinary—when he said this.

 0 comments: